orcca-uwo/MultivariatePowerSeries/doc/Degree.md

 ##DESCRIPTION
 ##- ~Degree(u)~ returns the syntactic degree of the univariate polynomial over power series  or
 ##	over Puiseux series 'u' with
 ##  respect to its main variable.
-That is, it doesn't test whether the highest degree coefficient is
+That is, it does not test whether the highest degree coefficient is
 ##  nonzero (because this cannot be done in general); it just returns the highest degree coefficient
 ##  of the main variable that is specified.
 ##